Kharkhul: Life

 The Oirats also contended with natural disaster when the severe winter of 1614 killed off livestock, further weakening their position.
-Then, Ubasi Khun Tayishi, who had sufficiently recovered from his earlier defeat, undertook a second assault, reversing the Oirat victories and, in 1615, winning a major victory against the Oirats.
+Then, Ubashi Khong Tayiji, who had sufficiently recovered from his earlier defeat, undertook a second assault, reversing the Oirat victories and, in 1615, winning a major victory against the Oirats.
 The loss caused a number of Oirat princes to submit themselves as vassals to the Altan Khanate.
 Other Oirat princes fled north into southern Siberia seeking the protection of Russia, while still others sought refuge with the Kazakhs.

-Through the mid-1620s, Ubashi Khun Tayishi continued to annex Oirat land while handed the forces of Khara Khula defeat after defeat, including several major losses.
-The situation did not reverse itself until Khara Khula solidified his base support and began launching counter-attacks, culminating in the death of Ubasi Khun Tayishi around 1627.
-From that point forward, Khara Khula managed to regain the Oirat lands that Ubashi Khun Tayishi had taken for the Altan Khanate.
-Ubasi's son and successor, Badma Erdeni Khun Tayishi, was not able to duplicate his father's success and therefore did not pose a threat to the Oirats.
+Through the mid-1620s, Ubashi Khong Tayiji continued to annex Oirat land while handed the forces of Khara Khula defeat after defeat, including several major losses.
+The situation did not reverse itself until Khara Khula solidified his base support and began launching counter-attacks, culminating in the death of Ubashi Khong Tayiji around 1627.
+From that point forward, Khara Khula managed to regain the Oirat lands that Ubashi Khong Tayiji had taken for the Altan Khanate.
+Ubashi's son and successor, Badma Erdeni Khong Tayiji, was not able to duplicate his father's success and therefore did not pose a threat to the Oirats.

-As Kharkhul's power and prestige grew from his victories over the Altan Khanate, the Oirat princes felt his dominance over them, particularly the Torghut tribe whose leaders wished to maintain the freedoms they once enjoyed without a central political figure.
+As Khara Khula's power and prestige grew from his victories over the Altan Khanate, the Oirat princes felt his dominance over them, particularly the Torghut tribe whose leaders wished to maintain the freedoms they once enjoyed without a central political figure.
 To that end, the Torghuts migrated from their encampments in southern Siberia to the pasture lands off the Volga river in southwestern Russia.
 The move eased the population and livestock pressures on the pastures of southern Siberia and further enabled Khara Khula's son, Erdeni Batur, to forge the remaining Oirat tribes into a new Oirat state, called the Dzungar Khanate, shortly after his father's death in 1634.